-Version Date Description disposal site" for estimating ex ante LFG emissions over the crediting period.
-07 19 October 2007 EB 35, Annex 11 To include AM0002, AM0003, AM0010, and AM0011; Reference to the following tools was added: "Tool to calculate project emissions from electricity consumption", "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion", and "Combined tool to identify the baseline scenario and demonstrate additionality".
-06 22 June 2007 EB 32, Annex 6 Include procedures for estimating emissions reductions from use of captured LFG for energy generation; Expand the applicability to project activities where the captured LFG is used to supply consumers through a natural gas distribution network.
-05 15 December 2006 EB 28, Annex 9 Revision to: Replace the procedure for estimating flare efficiency with a reference to the methodological "Tool to determine project emissions from flaring gases containing methane".
-04 21 July 2006 EB 25, Annex 6 Revision to: Allow the use of one measurement point for LFG captured, if the captured LFG is flared only and not used for energy and/or electricity generation; Provide a default value for methane destruction flare efficiency (50%) should the methane destruction efficiency not be measured.
+Version Date Description Revision to: Allow the use of one measurement point for LFG captured, if the captured LFG is flared only and not used for energy and/or electricity generation; Provide a default value for methane destruction flare efficiency (50%) should the methane destruction efficiency not be measured.
 03 12 May 2006 EB 24, Annex 6 Revision to: Reflect that separate monitoring of LFG temperature and pressure is not required if the monitoring equipment used automatically adjusts the volume for these two parameters; Incorporate the procedures of estimating emissions reductions to take into account situations where project activities may not utilize the captured LFG but require use of fossil fuel or purchased electricity in operating the project activity.

-Version Date Description 02 30 September 2005 EB 21, Annex 9 Guidance on how to estimate the Adjustment Factor (AF) was provided.
+02 30 September 2005 EB 21, Annex 9 Guidance on how to estimate the Adjustment Factor (AF) was provided.
 01 03 September 2004 EB 15, Annex 1 Initial adoption.
-Class: Regulatory t Type: Standard

-Business Function: Methodology
+Decision Class: Regulatory Document Type: Standard Business Function: Methodology